 Andy is a Licensed Marriage and Family Therapist in private practice.
 In addition, he also works as a Children’s Mental Health Social Worker in a county mental health agency.

-Andy has many years of experience working with individuals and families in vocational ministry and therapy contexts.
+Andy has many years of experience working with individuals, couples, and families in vocational ministry and therapy contexts.
 Some areas of clinical treatment focus are anxiety, depression, family of origin issues, communication and relationship patterns, grief/loss and life transitions.
 He practices with a strengths-based approach, allowing clients the opportunity to bring forth their strengths already employed in relationships.
-He believes clients are the experts in the subject matter of their own lives and sees his role as a guide and to provide a different perspective for clients on their way to restoration.
+He believes clients are the experts in the subject matter of their own lives and sees his role as a guide and to provide a different perspective for clients as they work towards their goals.
 Andy views the process of therapy as making space for the soul to be seen, heard and affirmed.
-He has completed level 2 of the Gottman Couples Therapy method and will continue this training until certified.
-Andy is also a Gottman leader in administering Gottman’s ‘Seven Principles for a Healthy Marriage’ and ‘Bringing Baby Home’ and enjoys facilitating group work.
+He has completed level 1 and 2 of the Gottman Couples Therapy method and plans to continue this training until certification.
+Andy is also a Gottman leader in facilitating Gottman’s ‘Seven Principles for a Healthy Marriage’ and ‘Bringing Baby Home’.

 In addition, Andy is available for speaking engagements/workshops.
 Some areas of professional interest and expertise are:

 - Substance Church: Roseville, MN – Boundaries/Self-Care in professional ministry

 - Trinity Evangelical Free Church: Lakeville, MN – Sexuality and sexual development

 - Community of Hope Church: Rosemount, MN – Boundaries in parent/child relationships